asajeffrey/ecmascript_sharedmem/MEMMODEL_WIP.md

   consistent.

 In particular, *d* ←hb→ *e* whenever *d* and *e* events from the same atom, and must be executed together.
-The ⟵hb→ relation is a partial equivalence, where *e* ←hb→ *e* whenever *e* is an atomic event.
+The ←hb→ relation is a partial equivalence, where *e* ←hb→ *e* whenever *e* is an atomic event.

 For example, consider the thread which atomically zeroes eight bytes